wilsonmar/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 <a target="_blank" href="https://www.apartmenttherapy.com/quick-tip-use-a-tablet-stylus-with-your-macbook-175342">
 NOTE</a>
-You can turn the touch pad on MacBook Pro laptops into a drawing tablet by installing the $29.95 <a target="_blank" href="http://tenonedesign.com/inklet.php/">Inklet OSX program</a> which runs in the background.
+You can turn the touch pad on MacBook Pro laptops into a drawing tablet by installing the $29.95 <a target="_blank" href="http://tenonedesign.com/inklet.php/">Inklet macOS program</a> which runs in the background.

 If you have a new Apple MacBook Pro, Inklet takes advantage of its "Multitouch Force Touch" trackpad that senses different levels of pressure.